 You also work toward industry recognized certification with 135 hours of work experience in real-life settings.
 During this program, you learn about network security, cloud services and virtualization.
 Whether you want to become a computer support specialist, help desk support specialist or one of the many other IT professionals in this field, attending the Interactive College of Technology gives you a competitive advantage in the IT industry.

 After you earn your information technology specialist diploma, you can choose to work for a company and perform all of their necessary IT work on a regular basis or start your own business as a computer repair professional.

 If you are creative, then you should know that you can become a web designer after completing just a short diploma program.
 A web designer designs the front end of a website that visitors see when they visit the site.
 You will perform graphic design tasks as a web designer, write website copy, design the website navigation menu, and much more.
 You will also be responsible for updating website content as needed and performing regular website maintenance.

 As a web designer, you can work for yourself as an independent contractor or work for a company.

 If you have always wanted to work in the medical field, but don’t want to spend years training to become a doctor, then consider becoming a medical office administration specialist.
 You can enter this career field after earning just a diploma, and you can then be prepared to work in a medical office performing a wide variety of tasks.
 You can choose to work in a small medical office, large hospital, or a variety of other healthcare facilities.

 Tasks often performed by medical office administration specialists include processing insurance payments, checking in patients at a front desk, performing patient scheduling and keeping track of patient lab results.
 You will also earn a certification in billing and coding.

-If you are interested in enrolling in a short-term diploma program that can help you enter a new career field very quickly, then contact the Interactive College of Technology to discuss your educational program options.
+If you are interested in enrolling in a short-term diploma program, at a technical college that can help you enter a new career field very quickly, then contact the Interactive College of Technology to discuss your educational program options.